 BIA has the privilege to work both in the entrepreneurial and corporate world.
-We love to bring these two worlds together to empower organizations to innovate and create a big impact in the world.
-We have seen great potential in applying startup principles in corporate processes.
-This article covers some differences between entrepreneurial and corporate thinking, and how to cultivate a hybrid culture in order to foster innovation.
+We love to bring these two worlds together to empower organizations to innovate.
+We have seen great potential in applying startup principles in corporate innovation processes.
+This article covers some differences between entrepreneurial and corporate thinking, and how to cultivate a hybrid culture that fosters innovation.

 Managing uncertainty: pivot or persevere

 Startups are by definition risk-takers, with a natural entrepreneurial spirit and willingness to pivot in entirely new directions based on feedback.
 On the other hand, large companies are risk-averse, fostering cultures and processes based on optimizing products, brands and delivery for business success at scale.
 Companies at scale can’t afford unnecessary risk-taking, but uncertainty is the key defining feature of innovation.

 The build-measure-learn loop helps startups quickly get close to real customers and gain real-time feedback on needs.
 They then face the decision to pivot or persevere.
 Many corporate teams and their leaders refuse to acknowledge failure.
 Of course, in most companies, the reward system is designed in such a way that admitting failure costs money.
 That doesn’t help a big firm learn to innovate.

 Perhaps your first idea is not the best, and you’re unlikely to succeed if you are fixated on your own vision but fail to create something people actually want.
 Some of the best innovations in the last years were a result of entrepreneurs pivoting away from their first idea and making improvements based on feedback, which ended up filling a gap in the market.
 Focus on what is working and deviate away from what is not.
 Love the problem, not the idea.

 Bringing down your walls and encouraging collaboration